Baron Kibamba

-Francoeur Baron De Sylvain Kibamba (born 23 March 1998) is a Congolese international footballer who plays for Spanish club Sevilla Atlético as a defender.
+Francoeur Baron De Sylvain Kibamba (born 23 March 1998) is a Congolese professional footballer who plays for Gibraltar Football League club Manchester 62 as a defender.

 Club career

 Born in Dolisie, he has played club football for CARA Brazzaville, AS Otôho and Linense.

 On 25 June 2019, Kibamba signed for Sevilla FC and was assigned to the reserves.

+He signed for Othellos Athienou for the 2022–23 season.
+In July 2024, he moved to Gibraltar to sign for Manchester 62, just over the border from his former club Linense.

 International career

 Kibamba made his international debut for Congo against Senegal in 2017.